Fumnanya92/WordPress-Site-on-Aws-for-DigitalBoost/README.md

 # WordPress-Site-on-Aws-for-DigitalBoost
-A small to medium-sized digital marketing agency, "DigitalBoost", wants to enhance its online presence by creating a high-performance WordPress-based website for their clients.
+A small to a medium-sized digital marketing agency, "DigitalBoost", wants to enhance its online presence by creating a high-performance WordPress-based website for their clients.
 The agency needs a scalable, secure, and cost-effective solution that can handle increasing traffic and seamlessly integrate with their existing infrastructure.

 # Task
 As an AWS Solutions Architect, my task is to design and implement a WordPress solution using various AWS services, such as Networking, Compute, Object Storage, and Databases.